MalgorzataSzopa/MalgorzataSzopa/README.md

 <br />

 ### Check out my Digital garden!:
-There you find my notes about learing an all the other stuff! :house_with_garden:
+There you find my notes about learing and all the other stuff! :house_with_garden:

 [<img align="left" alt="Garden" width="45px" src="https://raw.githubusercontent.com/MalgorzataSzopa/MalgorzataSzopa/master/gifgarden.gif" />][3] <br>